-Institutions participating in student aid programs under Title IV of the federal Higher Education Act (HEA) continually evaluates the satisfactory academic progress (SAP) of their students.
-Student aid programs under Title IV of the federal Higher Education Act (HEA) are NOT presently available at the College.
-As an institution seeking accreditation by the WASC Senior College and University Commission (WSCUC), however, the College has adopted a satisfactory academic progress monitoring policy to prepare for accreditation and eventual participation in federal student aid programs, should the school achieve accreditation and qualify for, and choose to participate in those programs.
-Until such time as accreditation and participation is approved, SAP monitoring is advisory for students and permits the school to collect data that it will use if or when implementing a compliant federal student aid program.
+Institutions participating in student aid programs under Title IV of the federal Higher Education Act (HEA) continually evaluate satisfactory academic progress (SAP) of their students.
+Student aid programs under Title IV of the federal Higher Education Act (HEA) are NOT presently available at The Law Schools.
+However, as an institution accredited by the WASC Senior College and University Commission (WSCUC), and in the process of applying for participation in student aid programs under Title IV, MCL has adopted a satisfactory academic progress monitoring policy.